Aishh2k/TrackMe/README.md

 TrackMe is a React JS based web application that allows users to track the entered IP Address using the IP Geolocation API by IPify.The loaction is displayed using maps by LeafletJS.

 # Features
-1. See their own IP Address on the map on the initial page loads. </br>
+1. See their own IP Address on the map when the initial page loads. </br>
 2. Search for any IP addresses or domains and see the key information and location.

 # Screenshot